 Congratulations, you’ve decided to start a business!
 Just taking the first step is the hardest part.
 But now you’re probably overwhelmed with questions about how you need to set up your business.

-The question I get asked all the time by business owners if they need to set up an LLC or corporation for their company.
+The question we get asked all the time by business owners if they need to set up an LLC or corporation for their company.

 The answer is: it depends.